curusarn/simonlet.cz/talks/if20/index.md

 This means that each keyword can match either command, directory or both.

 There are few more things that affect the order of results.
-Commands from current directory are prioritized and any command with non-zero status is penalized.
+Commands from current directory are prioritized and any commands with non-zero status are penalized.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/5jF35mLxgcU" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>